Intra Uterine Device IUD - Non-Hormonal

 Cons

-Everyone worries about negative side effects, but for many people, they’re not a problem.
-Most people adjust to having a Copper IUD pretty quickly, but give yourself time.
-It could take a few months.
+Lots worry about negative side effects, but for many people, they’re not a problem.
+Most people adjust to having a Copper IUD pretty quickly but give yourself time.
+It could take a few

-- There is a very small risk of perforation of the uterus.
+• There is a very small risk of perforation of the uterus during the insertion process.

 FAQs